-We generate a significant portion of our subscription-based revenues from our Media Metrix ® product suite.
-Products within the Media Metrix ® suite include: Video Metrix TM, Mobile Metrix TM, Plan Metrix TM, Ad Metrix TM and Media Metrix ® Multi-Platform (MMX MP).
+We generate a significant portion of our subscription-based revenues from our Media Metrix $^{\otimes}$ product suite.
+Products within the Media Metrix $^{\otimes}$ suite include: Video Metrix $^{\otimes}$, Mobile Metrix $^{\otimes}$, Plan Metrix $^{\otimes}$, Ad Metrix $^{\otimes}$ and Media Metrix $^{\otimes}$ Multi-Platform (MMX MP).
 These product offerings provide subscribers with intelligence on digital media usage, audience characteristics, audience demographics and online and offline purchasing behavior.
-Customers who subscribe to our Media Metrix products are provided with login IDs to our web site, have access to our database and can generate reports at anytime.
+Customers who subscribe to our Media Metrix products are provided with login IDs to our web site, have access to our database and can generate reports at any time.

 In recent years, we began generating additional subscription revenues from our flagship advertising service, Validated Campaign Essentials (vCE).
 In January 2014, we entered into a partnership agreement with Google to integrate vCE directly into the DoubleClick ad management platform, allowing DoubleClick customers to add vCE to their ad campaigns with a single click.
 In April 2014, we entered into a similar partnering agreement with Yahoo!.
 While vCE provides key analytics about advertising campaigns to ad buyers, we also offer Validated Media Essentials (vME) to advertising sellers, allowing them to evaluate their advertising inventory and optimize their monetization strategy with metrics comparable to those used by ad buyers.
+The Google and Yahoo! partnerships have not yet impacted revenues for the three and nine months ended September 30, 2014.

 We also generate subscription-based revenues from certain reports and analyses provided through our customer research product, if that work is procured by customers on a recurring basis.
 Through our customer research products, we deliver digital media analytics relating to specific industries, such as automotive, consumer packaged goods, entertainment, financial services, media, pharmaceutical, retail, technology, telecommunications and travel.
 This marketing intelligence leverages our global consumer panel and extensive database to deliver information unique to a particular customer's needs on a recurring schedule, as well as on a continual-access basis.
 Our Marketing Solutions customer agreements typically include a fixed fee with an initial term of at least one year.
-We also provide these products on a non-subscription basis as described under "Project Revenues" below.
+We also provide these products on a non-subscription basis as described under "Project Revenues."